adarsh9pai/HackShack/README.md

 # HackShack
-A collaborative text-sync platform to practice algorithms with your friends.
+A collaborative live programming environment to practice algorithms and interviews.